bill of materials

-To upload an item all you have to do is tap the upload icon next to the ‘Supporting Documents’ subheading and a popup will appear.
+Tap the upload icon next to the ‘Supporting Documents’ subheading and a popup will appear.

-There are two ways of uploading a file, you can either drag and drop the file into the grey box or tap the upload icon at the bottom right of the grey box.
+There are two ways of uploading a file, you can either drag and drop the file into the grey box or tap the upload icon.
+After uploading the file, give it a title and tap ‘Add’.

 add/update bom components library

-To rearrange the order of the BOM components, tap the rearrange button.
+If you want to change the order of the BOM components, you can easily do so by tapping the rearrange button.

 add tags to components